-The international Regulator community for airlines propose to introduce new guidelines to encourage airline operators introduce a Fatigue Risk Management System into their organisation.
+The international Regulator community for airlines have published guidelines to encourage airline operators introduce a Fatigue Risk Management System into their organisation.

 BENEFITS OF FRMS